oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 a  b  c  d  e  f  g  h  i  s
 t  p  k  w  l  v  r  m  n  z
       q        u  j        o
-   gh ck       ph
 ```

 ## Majoric - Rules

-* Double letters are disregarded when not pronounced separately.
+1. Double letters are disregarded when not pronounced separately.
-* If the first letter is a consonant, the second letter doesn't count (e.g.
+2. If the first letter is a consonant, the second letter doesn't count (e.g.
   blob is 22 not 252).
+3. When a consonant grouping occurs that modifies the sound of the inital letter (e.g. br, cl, gr, ll, rs, sh, st, ...),  only the first letter is significant.
+Thus the word "crash" encodes number 30 (note: this encompasses rules 1 and 2).
-* Vowels, a e i o u are significant, but, only when they start a word and only
+4. Vowels, a e i o u are significant, but, only when they start a word and only
-  the first vowel. (e.g able is 125, not
+  the first vowel. (e.g age is 17, not 175)
-  1255)
-* Names are created in the same ways as the Dominic system, with the first
+5. Names are created in the same ways as the Dominic system, with the first
-  letter of
-each name representing the number.
+  letter of each name representing the number.
-* Actions and objects are created in a similar way as
+6. Actions and objects are created in a similar way as the Major system,
-the Major system, but with words of any length.
-Only the first two significant letters are used.
-This is because the words are being associated with a person representing a two digit number.
+but with words of any length.
+Only the first two significant letters are used, when actions and objects are being associated with a person representing a two digit number (as is the case in the example below).

 ## Generating Names